Quote of the Weeks

 Hannah Arendt’s Lectures on Kant’s Political Philosophy

 In the Fall of 1970, Hannah Arendt delivered a series of lectures on Kant’s political philosophy.
 She was scheduled to teach Kant again in the spring of 1976, though her death in December 1975 prevented her from doing so.
 Indeed, the fact of her untimely death is central to the story of Arendt’s Kant lectures – both their origin and the scholarly attention given to them.
 Being lecture notes, they were, of course, not published – nor were they ever intended for publication.
-Relegated to a cardboard box and stored in the Manuscript Division of the Library of Congress in Washington, D.C., they became the interest of a then-graduate student, Ronald Beiner, who sought to read them for the purposes of his dissertation research.Quote of the Weeks
+Relegated to a cardboard box and stored in the Manuscript Division of the Library of Congress in Washington, D.C., they became the interest of a then-graduate student, Ronald Beiner, who sought to read them for the purposes of his dissertation research.10-31-2024

 On the Authority of Children